aimhubio/aim/docs/source/using/windows.md

 ### Prerequisites

 Visual Studio 2019 or 2022.
-The free edition (Community Edition) is supported .
+The free edition (Community Edition) is supported.

 ### Overview